ianyepan/ianyepan.github.io/_posts/2026-05-21-git-blame-emacs.md

 ## External package #1: git blame via Magit

 **Magit** is a package that needs no introduction.
-It's the center of most Emacs user's git workflow and makes non-trivial git operations like interactive rebasing or selecting chunks to stage/unstage in a changed file more intuitive and efficient.
+It's the center piece of most Emacs user's git workflow and makes non-trivial git operations like interactive rebasing or selecting chunks to stage/unstage in a changed file more intuitive and efficient.
 For many people, Magit along with Org Mode were the "killer apps" that converted them to becoming full-time Emacsers in the first place.

 I've been a happy Magit user for years but only recently did I find out about the handy `magit-blame-addition` command.
 This command turns